RadioAstronomySoftwareGroup/pyuvdata/docs/index.rst

 -  replacing AIPY and pyephem with astropy+NOVAS for time and phase calculations
 -  support for direct reading and writing of Measurement Sets
+-  support for calibration solutions: define a cal object with read/write support for FITS and other formats

 For details see the `issue
 log <https://github.com/HERA-Team/pyuvdata/issues>`__.